Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Blood transfusion

-Offer prothrombin complex concentrate to patients taking warfarin who are actively bleeding.
+Prothrombin complex concentrate can be used in patients taking warfarin and actively bleeding.

 Terlipressin

 Terlipressin causes vasoconstriction of the splenic artery, reducing blood pressure in the portal system.
-It is recommended for use in all patients with suspected variceal bleeding at presentation.
-It should be stopped once definitive haemostasis has been achieved. ²
+It is recommended for all patients with suspected variceal bleeding at presentation.
+It should be stopped once definitive haemostasis has been achieved.

 This should be a consultant-led decision.